Staz0r/Syndrome/README.md

 # Syndrome

-A powerful bot used to increase your server member with a lot of bots
+A powerful bot used to increase your server members with a lot of bots